The best FPS games on PC

 Release date: 2021 | Developer: 343 Industries | Steam

-As 343 Industries is hard at work on new Halo projects, Halo Infinite is in the middle of an upward climb.
-The game is on a streak of popular updates bolstered by better customization options, the addition of AI in Forge, and the co-op Firefight mode.
+As 343 Industries is hard at work on new Halo projects, Halo Infinite has finally reached a good place.
+The game experienced a streak of popular updates in 2023 bolstered by better customization options, the addition of AI in Forge, and the co-op Firefight mode.
 Multiplayer is full of playlist options, map variety is finally acceptable, the challenge system is borderline good, and Infinite's combat remains excellent.
 Player numbers are up too, suggesting it's not just me playing a few matches of Big Team Battle as an after-work ritual.
 The community still has lots of valid complaints, but a buttery smooth Halo game with problems still rates pretty high.

 Read more: Halo Infinite Season 5 has the makings of an honest-to-god comeback